Naro Space Center: KSLV-II TLV

 The TLV (Test Launch Vehicle) was the second vehicle to use the Naro Space Center.
 It was launched on a suborbital mission on November 28, 2018, having a mission objective of qualifying the KRE-075 engine which powers the KSLV-II.
 The launch was a success.
-The single-stage TLV rocket reached an altitude of 209 kilometers before splashing down into sea; the flight was 10 minutes long.
+The single-stage TLV rocket reached an altitude of 209 km before splashing down into sea; the flight was 10 minutes long.

 Nuri

 On 21 October 2021 the Nuri rocket (KSLV-II) was launched on its maiden flight from Naro.
 The rocket reached the planned altitude but failed to put a dummy satellite payload into orbit due to a problem with the rocket's third stage.
 While South Korea says it intends to use Nuri to launch satellites exclusively, the test has also been viewed by some experts as part of the country's ongoing efforts to develop ballistic missile capabilities.
 The second flight of Nuri on 21 June 2022 successfully reached orbit.